FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 **Dylan:** We are doing a lot of custom integration work and API interfacing, we mainly use ruby.

-Improving the ruby SDK with more examples, especially around search (Elasticsearch), would be really helpful.
+Improving the [ruby SDK](https://fusionauth.io/docs/v1/tech/client-libraries/ruby) with more examples, especially for using Elasticsearch, would be really helpful.

 Also, having a more customizable reporting/admin layer would’ve cut down on our custom integration work, but as engineers, we recognize there isn’t a one size fits all!